 On-line at Internet Archive

-Dr Colin Baker Head of Section: in particular for: Arabic manuscripts; Manuscript catalogues; Qur'ans and Islamic enquiries; Classical Arabic literature; Islamic sciences and medicine; Judaeo-Arabic.
+Dr Colin Baker Head of Middle East & African Collections: in particular for: Arabic manuscripts; Manuscript catalogues; Qur'ans and Islamic enquiries; Classical Arabic literature; Islamic sciences and medicine; Judaeo-Arabic.

 Dr Colin Baker, Head of Near and Middle East Collections